|

 Along the way, they take pictures with their digital camera and keep

-detailed accounts on their Web site.
+Web site.
 They keep in touch with family and

 friends and pay bills through the Internet using their laptop computer,